American Medical Association rejects the Republican health care proposal

-The American Medical Association, which represents about 200,000 physicians and medical students, rejected the Republican plan to replace the Affordable Care Act Wednesday.
+The American Medical Association joined a growing list of medical groups rejecting the Republican plan to replace the Affordable Care Act Wednesday, saying it will hurt patients.

+The AMA said not only is the proposed American Health Care Act being rushed through Congress, but it's loaded with unacceptable provisions from cutting Planned Parenthood funding to repealing a vital public health fund.

+"That just won't do," Dr. Andrew Gurman, president of the AMA, said in a statement posted to the association's website.

 The AMA, which lost several thousand members when it backed the ACA in 2010, had previously spoken in support of President Donald Trump's health and human services secretary, Tom Price.
-In announcing its opposition to the GOP bill, the association noted that the AHCA will cost people more money and gut CDC funding for killer diseases in addition to cutting insurance coverage for millions.
+The AMA said new plan will cost people more money and gut CDC funding for killer diseases in addition to cutting insurance coverage for millions.

 Related: Many Experts Say the GOP Plan Won't Work